 When I had to address the Elementary school teachers my favourite topic always happened to be “Moulding the clay, the Right Mixture”.

 The topic I fathomed was apt because in early years students usually pick up the direction in which they are driven by the teacher.
-However, once they enter higher grades in school the moulding must continue along with the chiseling.
+However, once they enter higher grades in school the molding must continue along with the chiseling.
 This perhaps can be described as, honing the skills and making every student love what he or she wants to do.

-The next stage perhaps is more crucial as here another additional parameter come into a force called career counselling and career guidance.
+The next stage perhaps is more crucial as here another additional parameter comes into a force called career counselling and career guidance.
 The world is full of opportunities and very few students are aware of this.
 There are a plethora of professions one can take up.

 It is here that Career counseling and career guidance becomes very pertinent.
 Making it a part of classroom experience is very important.

 Teachers are not entirely adept at career counselling as it is a totally different profession that requires certain skills and knowledge.
 Teachers are however catalysts and can guide students to decide the destination, help them make the right choices and identify where the students’ aptitude and interest lies.
 Counsellors, on the other hand, can work with students to actually get them there.
 The synergy of both working in tandem is critical to helping a student realize his potential.